-- Follow instructions. - Listen carefully to others and respond appropriately.
+- Follow instructions.

+- Listen carefully to others and respond appropriately.

 - Make sure their actions do not hurt others.

-- Speak politely.
+- · Speak politely.

 - Treat all property with care.

-- Always walk in and around school.
+- Walk at all times in and around school.

 N.B: The "Speak Politely" rule is broken in the following instances: bad language, swearing, name-calling (including racist comments), answering adults back, rudeness, put-downs, shouting at each other/at adults, slander, lying.